"Appropriate use of medicines is key to ensuring the best clinical outcomes for patients"

 The CD-P-PH/PC has given priority to the following activities and projects:

-- Promotion of Resolution CM/Res(2020)3 on the implementation of pharmaceutical care for the benefit of patients and health services, which provides a framework for promoting and implementing the concept of pharmaceutical care in health systems at national level;
+- Promotion of Resolution CM/Res(2020)3 on the implementation of pharmaceutical care for the benefit of patients and health services, which provides a framework for promoting and implementing the concept of pharmaceutical care in daily practice at national level;

 - Promotion of the implementation and use of best practices for the reconstitution of medicines as defined in Resolution CM/ResAP(2016)2 on good reconstitution practices in health care establishments;

-- Development of best practices for the medication review process in Europe that ensure patient safety, patient-centred care and best possible therapy outcomes;
+- Development of best practices for the medication review process that ensure patient safety, patient-centred care and best possible therapy outcomes;

 - Provision of a forum for exchange of experience on national policies and strategies related to pharmaceutical practices and pharmaceutical care;